mark-i-m/zippynfs/BENCH.md

 -----------------------

-Latency of 10MiB writes with failure before commit
+Latency of 10MiB writes with failure before commit (see graph)
 ==================================================

 Only UNSTABLE writes + Commit.